de-robat/dirk/README.md

 ![TrustGraph](https://github.com/swarmfund/dirk/blob/master/imgs/trustgraph.png)

-As Swarm Fund ultimately envisions this trust layer as having an independent existence and to be shared by multiple development partners, ÐIRK is the perfect platform for implementing the Trust Currency.
+As Swarm Fund ultimately envisions this trust layer as having an independent existence and to be shared by multiple development partners, ÐIRK is the perfect platform for implementing the Trust Currency component.

 ## More info
 **Dirk von Heinrichshorst**